 - Visit the National Archives - Many of New Zealand’s most important documents are held in the National Archives.
 These include the original Treaty of Waitangi and the 1893 Women’s Suffrage Petition.
 If you are into history, this is a good place to go.

-- Beehive & Parliament House - The Beehive (a government building) and the adjoining Parliament House are a short walk from the train station.
+- Tour the Beehive & Parliament House - The Beehive (a government building) and the adjoining Parliament House are a short walk from the train station.
 Although parts of these buildings are usually closed to the public, it is possible to take a free, guided tour.
 It’s a very beautiful building and you can even look down at parliament.

-- Old St Paul’s – This old cathedral is an excellent example of colonial Gothic architecture and was built from native timbers.
+- See Old St Paul’s – This old cathedral is an excellent example of colonial Gothic architecture and was built from native timbers.

-- Wellington Zoo - New Zealand’s oldest zoo has a large range of African, Asian and native wildlife.
+- Visit Wellington Zoo - New Zealand’s oldest zoo has a large range of African, Asian and native wildlife.
 Admission is $17 USD.

 - See the Carter Observatory – Near the top of the Botanic Gardens, you’ll find this full-dome planetarium.
 Head out in the evening for some stargazing or pop in during the day for various shows on the cosmos.
 There are some exhibits to look at, as well as a neat gift shop.